Key takeaways

 Currency conversion fees

 Many brokerages charge a currency conversion fee on top of the exchange rate markup.
 The CAD-USD rate fluctuates frequently, which might negatively impact your investment.
-Make sure to factor these costs into your investment when buying US stocks from Canada.
+Make sure to factor these costs into your investment when buying US stocks in Canadian dollars.

 Taxation